Emily Clark (ice hockey): PWHL

 Following the PWHPA and the rival Premier Hockey Federation consolidating into the new Professional Women's Hockey League in 2023, Clark was one of the first three player signings announced when she signed with PWHL Ottawa, along with Team Canada teammates Brianne Jenner and Emerance Maschmeyer.
 Ahead of Ottawa's first game on January 2, 2024, Clark was named one of the team's assistant captains.
 Clark scored her first PWHL goal on January 23 in a 3–1 win over Toronto.

 During the 2024–25 season, she recorded nine goals and ten assists in 30 regular season games.
 During the 2025 PWHL playoffs, she recorded three goals and two assists in eight games.
 On August 7, 2025, she signed a two-year contract extension with the Charge.
+During the 2025–26 season, she recorded three goals and six assists in 30 regular season games, and was scoreless in eight games during the 2026 Walter Cup playoffs.

+During the league's expansion to 12 teams ahead of the 2026–27 season, she was left unprotected by the Charge and signed a two-year contract with PWHL Hamilton on June 7, 2026.